People

 Research Focus:

-Mr. Martin has been active in the state as well as national green building movement through his work at FSEC, and through previous service on the Board of Directors for the Florida Green Building Coalition, Inc., and the LEED™ Homes Committee of the US Green Building Council.
-Mr. Martin chaired a committee to develop a statewide green residential building standard, and is active in maintaining the effort through oversight and training.
+For many years Mr. Martin was active in the state as well as national green building movement through his work at FSEC, and through previous service on the Board of Directors for the Florida Green Building Coalition, Inc., and the LEED™ Homes Committee of the US Green Building Council (USGBC).
+Mr. Martin chaired a committee to develop a statewide green residential building standard in 2000, and was active in maintaining the effort through oversight and training for many years.
 Mr. Martin has also been involved with development of a green standard for Florida City and County governments, sponsored by the US Department of Energy and the Florida Energy Office, and has authored a document containing green guidelines for maintaining existing commercial buildings in Florida, which was funded by the Florida Department of Environmental Protection.
+Mr. Martin coordinated and marketed LEED for Homes green building certification for projects in the Southeastern US and Caribbean as a Program Provider/Quality Assurance Designee from 2005 - 2011.

 Mr. Martin's other areas of research have included involvement with building energy simulation software development, through testing and validation.
 Before joining the FSEC Buildings Research Division, Mr. Martin conducted research at FSEC in the areas of photocatalytic pollutant detoxification.
 This work, sponsored by the US Navy, resulted in seven US patents.
 Mr. Martin has also been involved with hydrogen energy research, including design, simulation, and optimization of a renewable hydrogen energy system for remote applications.